-- The application is forwarded to the ACC for review. - The program conducts interviews of shortlisted candidates and makes recommendations for admission and funding, where applicable, to the Program Director. - The Program Director reviews the committee's recommendations and provides a final decision on admission to the Office of Graduate Admissions after obtaining Dean's approval.
+- The application is forwarded to the ACC for review. - ACC follows an evidence-based process to review applications. - The program conducts interviews of shortlisted candidates and makes recommendations for admission and funding, where applicable, to the Program Director. - The Program Director reviews the committee's recommendations and provides a final decision on admission to the Office of Graduate Admissions after obtaining Dean's approval.